 This release has many capabilities for SAP HANA, as shown in the following list:

-- Note that there are currently some limitations for HANA variables attached to HDI-based Calculation Views.
-These limitations are due to errors on the HANA side and will be addressed in future releases of SAP HANA.
-First, it is not possible to apply a HANA variable to a shared column of an HDI-container-based Calculation View.
-This limitation can be fixed by upgrading to HANA 2 version 37.02 and onwards or HANA 2 version 42 and onwards.
-Second, multi-entry default values for variables and parameters currently do not show up in the Power BI UI.
-This is also due to an error in SAP HANA, however; SAP has not yet announced a fix.
+First, it isn't possible to apply a HANA variable to a shared column of an HDI-container-based Calculation View.
+To fix this limitation, upgrade to HANA 2 version 37.02 and onwards or to HANA 2 version 42 and onwards.
+Second, multi-entry default values for variables and parameters currently don't show up in the Power BI UI.
+An error in SAP HANA causes this limitation, but SAP hasn't announced a fix yet.

 There are also a few limitations to using SAP HANA, shown below:

-- NVARCHAR strings are truncated to maximum length of 4000 Unicode characters
+- NVARCHAR strings are truncated to a maximum length of 4000 Unicode characters.

-For more information about DirectQuery and SAP HANA, check out the following resources:
+For more information about DirectQuery and SAP HANA, see the following resources: